Aaron-Bopp/Obsidian-notes/D&D/D&D/MOTW/Book/tomemarkdown.md

 A few times we've gotten through a whole mystery in under an hour, but the players also enjoy it when we spread a mystery over two sessions.
 When splitting the mystery I try and leave it on a cliffhanger.
 Good cliffhangers I've used are: the team are just about to fight the monster; they've found out an intriguing bit of information that sparks the imagination; they've just discovered things are worse than they thought.

 Each session I try and emphasise the weirdness of what they're experiencing, have at least one fight scene, some investigation, and give them the opportunity to try out new things.
-That way we're getting the most out of the system and each character can do some cool stuff.
+That way we're getting the most out of the system and each character can do some [[Cool]] stuff.

 If they come up with what seems like a silly, plot-derailing plan then